wercker/step-cloud-foundry-deploy/README.md

 # cloud-foundry-deploy

 Deploys the current path to a Cloud Foundry instance.
+Current version of cf:
+6.10.0.

 # What's new

+- Fix cf on version 6.10.0
 - Blue-Green Deploys.
 - Support for hosted Cloud Foundry instances.